johnanthonyeletto/homebridge-windmill-ac/README.md

 | 34 -> 66      | Medium         |
 | 67 -> 100     | High           |

-### Other Behavior
-When the thermostat's mode is changed, the fan speed will be switched to Auto (0).
-The fan's speed can then be changed back from there.

 ## Configuration
 First, get your token from the Windmill dashboard.